The Napa Wine Project

 —

-In January 2020, Flora Springs winery and estate was sold to Daniel and Florence Cathiard of France.
+In January 2020, Flora Springs winery and estate was sold to Daniel (died in early 2026 and will be greatly missed) and Florence Cathiard of France.
 Not included in the sale were the Flora Springs brand or The Room, the winery tasting room on Highway 29 or other vineyard property owned by the family.
 And in 2020 in conjunction with the sale of the winery property, the third generation of the Komes family took over leadership at Flora Springs.
-This includes Nat Komes, John and Carrie’s son and several of his cousins and their families and Sean Garvey, son of co-founders Pat and Julie Garvey.
+This includeded Nat Komes, John and Carrie’s son and several of his cousins and their families and Sean Garvey, son of co-founders Pat and Julie Garvey.

-In December 2024, Flora Springs, The Room and the Flora Springs brand was sold to husband and wife Gina Gallo and Jean-Charles Boisset.
+In December 2024, Flora Springs, The Room and the Flora Springs brand was sold to husband and wife Gina Gallo and Jean-Charles Boisset, the current owners.
 The wine brand Jon Nathaniel was not included in the sale and is still owned by the Komes family.
 This brand is housed in a physical winery built exclusively for its own wines located near John’s house in Rutherford.
 Reference our separate review of Jon Nathaniel on this website for more details.
-And the sale did not include Komes family owned vineyards.
+The sale did not include Komes family owned vineyards.

 Select Wines